Installation testing

 Most software systems have installation procedures that are needed before they can be used for their main purpose.
 Testing these procedures to achieve an installed software system that may be used is known as installation testing.
-These procedure may involve full or partial upgrades, and install/uninstall processes.
+These procedures may involve full or partial upgrades, and install/uninstall processes.

 Installation testing may look for errors that occur in the installation process that affect the user's perception and capability to use the installed software.
 There are many events that may affect the software installation and installation testing may test for proper installation whilst checking for a number of associated activities and events.
 Some examples include the following: